TejaYeshamoni/TejaYeshamoni/README.md

 - 👀 I'm enthusiastic about all things related to software development.
 - 🌱 Currently, I'm diving deep into the MERN (MongoDB, Express.js, React, Node.js) stack.
 - 💞️ I'm open to collaborating with fellow MERN Stack Developers on exciting projects.
-- 📫 You can connect with me on LinkedIn.
+- 📫 You can connect with me on LinkedIn : www.linkedin.com/in/teja-yeshamoni.

 Feel free to explore my repositories and reach out if you'd like to collaborate or discuss anything related to software development! 🚀